 A reverse mortgage payoff isn’t limited to these options, however.
 If you would like to make payments on the reverse mortgage during the life of the loan, you certainly may do so without penalty.

 On the one hand, a reverse mortgage loan couldn’t be simpler.
 Instead of paying your lender year after year as you probably did if you had a traditional home mortgage, your lender starts paying you — tax-free money you can use to pay bills, make home renovations, or simply tuck away for a rainy day.
+To find out if a reverse mortgage loan is right for you, click here.

 On the other hand, you should be clear about how you would use yours.
 As flexible as a reverse mortgage is, it is still a loan that must be repaid by you or your heirs.
 Therefore, include your family in your decision about taking out a reverse mortgage.
 Also seek the advice of your tax professional and financial advisor.
 While a reverse mortgage does not impact Social Security or Medicare, it may affect Medicaid or SSI eligibility.